pellse/decorator/README.md

 # Decorator

 A library that emulates in Java the Scala's Stackable Trait Pattern by implementing the decorator pattern at runtime through class composition instead of only through object composition.
-The goal is to allow the creation of very small partial components (i.e. partial implementation of interfaces or abstract classes) that can be dynamically assembled into full components.
+The goal is to allow the creation of very small partial components (i.e. partial implementation of interfaces or abstract classes) that can be dynamically assembled into full components at runtime.

+The library can also be used to mix and chain aop style decorators with partial components, and also as a more elegant way to chain fully implemented or existing decorators.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.pellse/decorator/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.pellse/decorator)